JordanMartinez/purescript-jordans-reference/21-Hello-World/05-Application-Structure/src/02-MTL/01-Foundations.md/01-The-Function-Monad.md

   map originalToNew f = (\input -> {- remaining body of function -} )
 ```

-2. Since `f` is the only function that can "receive" a value of type, `input`, we have to pass that value into `f`. `f` will produce `originalOutputValue`, so let's store that in a let binding:
+2. Since `f` is the only function that can "receive" a value of type, `input`, we have to pass that value into `f`. `f` will produce `originalOutput`, so let's store that in a let binding:
 ```purescript
 class Functor (Function inputType) where map :: forall originalOutputType newOutputType.